 Dr. Gigi L. Johnson

-Dr. Johnson, our Executive Director, “connects the digital dots.”
-Her work at Maremel, as well as at UCLA and alt-NEXT, focuses on how we can create Positive Futures — as individuals and together — in a changing world.
+Gigi Johnson, our Executive Director, “connects the digital dots.”
+Her work at Maremel, as well as at UCLA and Rethink Next, focuses on how we can create intentionally healthier futures — as individuals and together — in a changing world.

 She launched Maremel in 2001 to launch and grow media and educational projects.
-In the 15 years since, Maremel has produced many executive programs with universities and companies, three educational web series (starting in 2004), video oral histories with innovative leaders, and thought-leading conferences across the world.
+Maremel has produced executive programs with universities and companies, three educational web series (starting in 2004), video oral histories with innovative leaders, and transformative talks at thought-leading conferences across the world.
 She has counseled leaders from a variety of tech and media companies on next-generation trends and new markets.

-Outside of Maremel, Gigi has been busy.
-Presently, she runs UCLA’s Center for Music Innovation at the UCLA Herb Alpert School of Music, as well as teaches Internet Marketing and Branding there.
-She taught digital media and disruptive technologies at UCLA Anderson for seven years, and has taught programs at University of Navarra in Pamplona, Spain; Columbia College; and Higher Colleges of Technology in Abu Dhabi.
+In 2014, Gigi founded UCLA’s Center for Music Innovation at the UCLA Herb Alpert School of Music, where she is the Center’s Executive Director.
+She also had taught Internet Marketing and Branding there since 2010.
+From 2004 to 2011, she taught digital media and disruptive technologies at UCLA Anderson, and has taught programs at University of Navarra in Pamplona, Spain; Columbia College; and Higher Colleges of Technology in Abu Dhabi.
 From 1999 to 2005, she ran a variety of thought-leadership programs at UCLA Anderson, including its Entertainment and Media Management Institute, Executive Media and Entertainment Program, Certificate Program in Entertainment/Media Management for undergraduates, and Applied Management Research/Field Study Program.

 Dr. Johnson received her doctorate in educational leadership and change, focusing on media studies, organizational change, and technologies, from Fielding Graduate University.
-She received her MBA in finance and accounting from UCLA Anderson, and her BA in Cinema-Television Production from the University of Southern California.
+Click reference –She received her MBA in finance and accounting from UCLA Anderson, and her BA in Cinema-Television Production from the University of Southern California.